-- 1. Select the Tiles icon (!!). - 2.
-Select the tile with the Waveform application.
+- 1. Select the Tiles icon (!!).

+- 2. Select the tile with the Waveform application.

-3. Select the Tile icon ().
+- 3. Select the Tile icon ().

-Note: To move the settings left or right, select the Move icon () in the Settings menu header.
+Note: To move the settings left or right, select the Move icon (2) in the Settings menu header.

-- 4. In the Trace Appearance section, select the colors for the parade traces: - Monochrome: To display all traces in a conventional green. - Color: To display the components of the traces in the colors described in the Display Mode; for example, the components in RGB mode are shown in red, green, and blue.
+- 4. In the Trace Appearance section, select one of the following to change the colors of the parade traces: - Monochrome: Display all traces in a conventional green. - Color: Display the components of the traces in the colors described in the Display Mode.
+For example, the components in RGB mode are shown in red, green, and blue.